 The Speed Limit Reduction Measure states, "Beginning September 1, 2001, speed limits on roadways with a current maximum speed limit of 70 mph will be reduced to 65 mph, while speed limits on roadways with a current maximum speed limit of 65 mph will be reduced to 60 mph."
 The Speed Limit Reduction Measure has been implemented in the Counties of Collin, Dallas, Denton, Ellis, Johnson, Kaufman, Parker, Rockwall and Tarrant.

-Commission has the authority to change speed limits for the state highway system.
-After evaluating the request from TCEQ, the Commission made final determination for approval of the speed limit reduction request in January 2001.
-The Commission then sent approval back to the TxDOT-Dallas and TxDOT-Fort Worth Districts for implementation.
+Commission has the authority to change speed limits for the State highway system.
+After evaluating the request from the TCEQ, the Commission made final determination for approval of the speed limit reduction request in January 2001.
+The Commission then sent approval back to TxDOT-Dallas and TxDOT-Fort Worth Districts for implementation.
 The NTTA Board of Directors has the authority to change speed limits on toll roads in North Central Texas.
 Hence, the NTTA Board of Directors made final determination for approval of the speed limit reduction request for all toll roads in North Central Texas.

-For additional information about the SIP Speed Limit Reduction Measure in the Dallas-Fort Worth area, please contact Chris Klaus(email@example.com).
+For additional information about the Environmental Speed Limits in the Dallas-Fort Worth area, please contact Jenny Narvaez (email@example.com).